-Israel says it struck 100 Hamas targets after rocket attack
+Israel-Gaza fighting ebbs, Gaza rockets reportedly a misfire

 - Flipping off cop is free speech, court says

+Hamas, which typically claims responsibility for its military actions, denied involvement in the rocket attack on Tel Aviv and even said it had undermined its interests.
+Israel’s military said earlier Friday that it holds Hamas responsible for all attacks coming from Gaza.

+The late-night attack Thursday on Tel Aviv, Israel’s densely populated commercial and cultural capital, marked the first time the city had been hit since a 2014 war between Israel and Gaza militants.

-Following the Israeli airstrike, several additional rounds of rocket fire were launched into Israel.
+Following the first Israeli airstrikes, several additional rounds of rocket fire were launched into Israel.
 The military said several rockets were intercepted by its air defense systems, and there were no reports of injuries.

-The fighting broke out as Egyptian mediators were in Gaza trying to broker an expanded cease-fire deal between the bitter enemies.

 The initial blasts from the Israeli airstrikes in southern Gaza were so powerful that smoke could be seen in Gaza City, 25 kilometers (15 miles) to the north.
 The Israeli warplanes could be heard roaring through the skies above Gaza City.